r4ulcl/nTask/README.md

 - `DBHost`: The hostname of the database server.
 - `DBPort`: The port number of the database server.
 - `DBDatabase`: The name of the database to use.
-- `callbackURL`: CallbackURL to send a POST request with the Task when done.
+- `callbackURL`: (optional) CallbackURL to send a POST request with the Task when done.
-- `callbackToken`: CallbackToken for the OauthToken in the Callback request.
+- `callbackToken`: (optional) CallbackToken for the OauthToken in the Callback request.
+- `diskPath`: (optional) Folder to save the tasks output

 ### Worker